neelkamath/omni-chat-backend/docs/api.md

 Here is the current version's [schema](../src/main/resources/schema.graphqls).

 The schema contains sentences similar to ```Returned `errors[0].message`s could be `"INVALID_CHAT_ID"`.```. `errors[0].message` refers to the `message` key of the first error returned.
 Such explicitly documented error messages mostly exist to help the client react to invalid operation states at runtime.
-For example, when the `"NONEXISTENT_USER"` error message is returned, the client can politely notify the user that they're attempting to log in with an incorrect username, and that they should either fix a typo in it or sign up for a new account.
+For example, when the `"NONEXISTENT_USER"` error message gets returned, the client can politely notify the user that they're attempting to log in with an incorrect username, and that they should either fix a typo in it or sign up for a new account.

-There are two other types of error messages which could be returned which aren't explicitly documented in the schema because they would be repetitive and irrelevant.
+There are other types of error messages which could be returned which aren't explicitly documented in the schema because they would be repetitive and irrelevant.
 They are:
-- Receiving the `"INTERNAL_SERVER_ERROR` `errors[0].message` indicates a server-side bug.
+- Receiving the `"INTERNAL_SERVER_ERROR"` `errors[0].message` indicates a server-side bug.
 A client would be unable to do anything about this besides potentially telling the user something similar to "The service is currently unreachable".
+- Receiving the `"UNAUTHORIZED"` `errors[0].message` indicates that a mandatory access token wasn't supplied.
-- If descriptive (long) error messages get returned, then the GraphQL engine is explaining why the client's request was invalid.
+- If descriptive error messages get returned, then the GraphQL engine is explaining why the client's request was invalid.
 In this case, there is a bug in the client's code, and the programmer consuming the service must fix it.

 ### Pagination